Leandromaro/Threads/README.md

 The executor shuts down softly by waiting a certain amount of time for termination of currently running tasks.
 After a maximum of five seconds the executor finally shuts down by interrupting all running tasks.

-Deeper Executor(#Executors) information it's written abojve.
+Deeper Executor(#advance-executors) information it's written abojve.

 ### Pausing Execution with Sleep